Reviewed Source

 1. Use Codebase Governor

-Manual setup of a repository is error-prone, so use the Codebase Governor (“CBG”) tool provided.
-CBG enforces access and branch protection for repositories using YAML config files in the org-config repository.
+Manual setup is error-prone, so use Codebase Governor (CBG).
+This defines access and branch protection using YAML config files in the org-config repository.

 • Your repository is probably already configured by CBG – to find out search for your repository in the service catalogue.
-If your repository has existing config it will be linked from its catalogue entry.
+The catalogue page links to your repository config if already managed.
 You can update the config in this file by creating a new branch and raising a pull request.

-• If there is no existing CBG config you will need to start using this tool.
-This has a initial learning curve but will save you time especially if you manage many repositories.
+• If there is no existing CBG config you need to start using Codebase Governor.
+This has an initial learning curve but saves you time especially if you manage many repositories.
 Support is available from the inner source team.

 2. Access Control